Heterophile antibody test: Process

 The test is usually performed using commercially available test kits which detect the reaction of heterophile antibodies in a person's blood sample with horse or cow red blood cell antigens.
 These test kits work on the principles of latex agglutination or immunochromatography.
 Using this method, the test can be performed by individuals without specialized training, and the results may be available in as little as five minutes.

 Manual versions of the test rely on the agglutination of horse erythrocytes by heterophile antibodies in patient serum.
 Heterophile means it reacts with proteins across species lines.
 Heterophile also can mean that it is an antibody that reacts with antigens other than the antigen that stimulated it (an antibody that crossreacts).

 A 20% suspension of horse red cells is used in an isotonic 3–8% sodium citrate formulation.

 One drop of the patient's serum to be tested is mixed on an opal glass slide with one drop of a particulate suspension of guinea-pig kidney stroma, and a suspension of ox red cell stroma; sera and suspensions are mixed with a wooden applicator 10 times.

 Ten microliters of the horse red cell suspension are then added and mixed with each drop of adsorbed serum.

 The mixture is left undisturbed for one minute (not rocked or shaken).

-Examine for the presence or absence of red cell agglutination.
+It is then examined for the presence or absence of red cell agglutination.

 If stronger with the sera adsorbed with guinea-pig kidney, the test is positive.

 If stronger with the sera adsorbed with ox red cell stroma, the test is negative.

 If agglutination is absent in both mixtures, the test is negative.

 A known 'positive' and 'negative' control serum is tested with each batch of test sera.